Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

 • Look for the Protected Geographical Indication (PGI) label.
 This label indicates the mortadella was produced according to a strict set of rules in a specific region, in this case, Bologna, Italy.

 • Check the ingredients list.
 Mortadella should be made with pork, myrtle berries, salt, and pepper.
-Other ingredients, such as pistachios, can be added but should not be the main ingredient.
+Other ingredients, such as pistachios, can be added, but they should not be the main ingredient.

 • Look for a deep pink color.
-Mortadella should have a deep pink color because of the addition of nitrates and nitrites.
+Mortadella should have a deep pink color, which is because of the addition of nitrates and nitrites.
 However, the color should not be too bright, as this could show that the mortadella has been over-processed.

 • Feel the texture.
 Mortadella should have a firm, but not hard, texture.
 It should be easy to slice, but the slices should not fall apart.